CRS in Pakistan

 CRS' History in Pakistan

-CRS has been operating in Pakistan since 1954 in disaster response and preparedness, education, water/sanitation, and livelihoods assistance for vulnerable communities.
+CRS began operating in Pakistan in 1954 and during that time CRS assisted in disaster response and preparedness, education, water/sanitation, and livelihoods help for vulnerable communities.
 Catholic Relief Services has consistently responded to large-scale disasters in Pakistan.
-CRS is currently supporting 7,500 drought stricken households in southern Sindh with concentrated feed and fodder and animal management trainings.

-CRS is also supporting 2,500 temporary displaced households from North Waziristan with transitional shelter.
-CRS has supported more than 1 million people across the country in relief, response and recovery, building more than 50,000 transitional shelters, distributing more than 40,000 household kits, assisting 38,000 households to restore their agricultural livelihoods with seeds, livestock, and training, and providing 350,000 individuals with access to clean water and sanitation.
+CRS has supported more than 1 million people across the country in relief, response and recovery, building more than 60,000 transitional shelters, distributing more than 80,000 household kits, assisting 129,000 households to restore their agricultural livelihoods with seeds, livestock, and training, and providing 350,000 people with access to clean water and sanitation.

-Meanwhile, the design and development of the water projects in Pakistan depend on the need of the geographic area and population to be served.
-All water projects are developed with an emphasis on disaster risk reduction and "Do No Harm" principles.
+Meanwhile, the design and development of the water projects in Pakistan depended on the need of the geographic area and population to be served.
+All water projects were developed with an emphasis on disaster risk reduction and "Do No Harm" principles.

-Catholic Relief Services carries out education programming in 3 of the 4 provinces of the country.
+Catholic Relief Services has carried out education programming in 3 of the 4 provinces of the country.
 Literacy rates dip below 30% in many communities, and enrollment and attendance rates are also low.
-CRS improves access to quality education for both girls and boys by engaging teachers, parents, religious leaders and community leaders to improve the quality of education.
+CRS improved access to quality education for both girls and boys by engaging teachers, parents, religious leaders and community leaders to improve the quality of education.

-Near the western Afghanistan border, CRS provides a basic literacy program for both Afghan refugee children and children from the Pakistani host community.
-Most recently, the program served 500 children (70% girls and 30% boys), preparing them to enter formal education.
+Near the western Afghanistan border, CRS provided a basic literacy program for both Afghan refugee children and children from the Pakistani host community.
 As a result of the program, 64% of students continued their education after the year's end.
 Local Pakistani schools also benefited from training for improved teaching and increased enrollment by 17%.